When the members of your healthcare team see you in the hospital.

 When you are in the hospital, you may hear about something called “rounds.”
 The term rounds, in general, means the process of members of your healthcare team paying you a visit or discussing your case.

-A doctor will make rounds to check your medical chart (these days the doctor might have your chart on a tablet computer), looking carefully at each section to find any new entries.
+A doctor will make rounds to check your medical chart (these days the doctor will most likely have your chart on a tablet or laptop), looking carefully at each section to find any new entries.
 These items might include consults and orders from other doctors in your healthcare team, flowcharts, progress notes, and test results.
-This visit often happens early in the morning, and sometimes also in the afternoon.
+This visit often happens early in the morning, and sometimes in the afternoon.

 The doctor might perform a brief physical exam and ask if you have questions about your care.
 The doctor may talk to you about his or her plan for your recovery, such as short-term goals you can strive to reach.
 The doctor may talk to you about how to reach those goals, such as taking your medication, exercising, and eating better if you have heart problems.